Admissions Interview Dos and Don’ts

 3. Practice common questions.

-4. Think about a few things you want to share.
+4. Brainstorm a few things you want to share.

 5. Come up with questions to ask.

-Don’t: Don’t ask questions that can be easily answered on the school’s website.
-For example, questions like, “Do you have a football team?” or “How many students are enrolled?” are questions that can likely be answered by doing a bit of research on the school’s website.
-These questions indicate that you did not take the time to do your research, which signals a lack of interest to the school.
+Don’t: Don’t ask questions that can be answered on the school’s website.
+Questions like, “Do you have a football team?” or “How many students are enrolled in the school?” can make it seem like you have not done your research.

 The Day of the Interview